Tuning of MGB`s and Midgets

 The good news is that once a “B” or “A” series engine is set up as it should be, they perform well and our customers notice the difference.

 The original SU carbs upon most MG`s have had a lot of use and wear upon the butterfly spindles (the moving parts that open and close as you accelerate).
-This is not a problem but air which should all be going through the air filters is sucked down the spindles.
-This causes the engine tick over speed to speed up, particularly when the engine gets hot.
+This is not a problem, but some is sucked down the gap in the spindle bushes.
+This causes the engine tick over speed, to speed up, particularly when the engine gets hot.
 This is because the aluminium casing expands with the heat increasing the air gap.
 In these instances; as a compromise we set the engine tick over low for start-up, knowing it will speed up when it gets warm.

 If you want to know if your engine is running as it should and the mixture is correct - take out the spark plugs.
 Upon removal keep them in order, then examine their colour and condition (against pictures of plug conditions upon the internet).
 This will soon tell you if one or both carbs are running as they should.
 If the plug 1 & 2 or 3 & 4 are different in condition then the carbs require attention.